unnav26/mldaTECHnDev/README.md

 Made this quickly so this is not actually very functional.
 Def had fun doing this tho

-#here's the website if you wanna acess it:
+#here's the website if you wanna access it:
 https://v0-new-project-ci4vhblolk5.vercel.app/
 have fun viewing :)